autodesk-forks/MaterialX/documents/DeveloperGuide/ShaderGeneration.md

 # Shader Generation

 ## 1.1 Scope
 A shader generation framework is implemented as part of MaterialX.
 This can help applications to transform the agnostic MaterialX data description into executable shader code for a specific renderer.
-A library module named MaterialXGenShader contains the core shader generation features, and support for specific languages resides in separate libraries, e.g. [MaterialXGenGlsl](/source/MaterialXGenGlsl), [MaterialXGenOsl](/source/MaterialXGenOsl)
+A library module named MaterialXGenShader contains the core shader generation features, and support for specific languages resides in separate libraries, e.g. [MaterialXGenGlsl](/source/MaterialXGenGlsl), [MaterialXGenOsl](/source/MaterialXGenOsl).

 Note that this system has no runtime and the output produced is source code, not binary executable code.
 The source code produced needs to be compiled by a shading language compiler before being executed by the renderer.
 See Figure 1 for a high level overview of the system.

 ![Shader generation with multiple shader generators](../../resources/Images/shaderx.png)

-**Figure 1**: Shader generation with multiple shader generators
+**Figure 1**: Shader generation with multiple shader generators.

 ## 1.2 Languages and Shader Generators
 The MaterialX description is free from device specific details and all implementation details needs to be taken care of by shader generators.
 There is one shader generator for each supported shading language.
 However for each language there can also be variations needed for different renderers.
 For example; OpenGL renderers supporting GLSL can use forward rendering or deferred rendering, each with very different requirements for how the shaders are constructed.
 Another example is different renderers supporting OSL but with different sets of closures or closure parameters.
 Hence a separate shader generator can be defined for each language/target combination.

 Class inheritance and specialization is used to create support for new languages or to customize existing language support for a new target.
-So to add a new shader generator for a target you add a new C++ class derived from the base class `ShaderGenerator`, or one of the existing derived shader generator classes (`GlslShaderGenerator`, `OslShaderGenerator`, etc.), and override the methods you need to customize.
+To add a new shader generator for a target you add a new C++ class derived from the base class `ShaderGenerator`, or one of the existing derived shader generator classes (`GlslShaderGenerator`, `OslShaderGenerator`, etc.), and override the methods you need to customize.
 You might also need to derive a new `Syntax` class, which is used to handle syntactical differences between different shading languages.
 Then you need to make sure there are implementations defined for all the nodes you want to support, standard library nodes and nodes from other libraries, by either reusing existing implementations where applicable or adding in new ones.
 See [1.3](#1.3 Node Implementations) on how that is done.

 Note that a shader generator doesn’t need to be defined at the time when node definitions are added.
 New shader generators can be added later, and node implementations for new targets can be added for existing nodes.